HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Making the spread at home was one of my all-time favorite activities as a kid.
 I remember the old-fashioned hand-crank meat grinder attached to the table’s edge, where I’d get to push chunks of ring bologna, pickles, and onions into the grinder’s throat, turning the handle to make the delectable spread.

-The whole process was a taste-as-you-go interactive kitchen adventure to create just the right flavor combination – and what an experience it was.
-I think it may have been experiences like that one that taught me that some ingredient combinations are naturally just meant to go together.
+Every step of the interactive process, from tasting to mixing, was absolutely necessary to create just the right flavor combination—and what an experience it was.
+I think experiences like these taught me that some ingredient combinations are naturally meant to go together.

-A refrigerator food staple…
+A refrigerator food staple

 We called the spread “Ground Pickled Bologna” at our house.
 It wasn’t until I was grown, shopping for my family that I discovered that it was a marketable Midwestern product known by several other names depending on where you’d purchase it.

-The meat spread with many names...
+The ground bologna meat spread with many names...

 From Michigan to Wisconsin, Indiana to Pennsylvania, I’ve seen this spread sold in deli and butcher shops by a handful of different names.
 You might have seen or bought it as: